anroopak/post-scrabble/README.md

 ```

 ## Missing Items
-1. End Game - a trigger to end game.
-2. Pass Turn feature
-3. Moderated Game rooms - Owner can moderate the users.
+1. Moderated Game rooms - Owner can moderate the users.

 ## TODO:
 1. Use DB to store the User, Gameroom details (now, in-memory)